domoticalabs/cors-preflight/README.md

 # cors-preflight
-Middleware for adding CORS headers to all incoming requests.
+Lumen/Laravel package that creates a middleware for adding CORS headers to all incoming requests.
 It also adds *Access-Control-Allow-Methods* header to the OPTIONS requests with all the routes-registered methods.
+This is useful for [preflight](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request) requests.

 ## Example:
 With this routes: